ducalex/retro-go/README.md

 # Description
-Retro-Go is a launcher and framework to run emulators on the ODROID-GO.
+Retro-Go is a launcher and framework to run emulators on the ODROID-GO and compatible ESP32 devices.
 It comes with many emulators!

 ### Supported systems:
 - NES